mtumilowicz/zio2-fiber-workshop/README.txt

         * we can statically reason about the lifetimes of children fibers just by looking at our code

 ### join
-* await
-  To inspect whether our fiber succeeded or failed, we can call await on that fiber.
-This call will wait for that fiber to terminate, and it will give us back the fiber's value as an Exit.
-That exit value could be failure or success:
-  * await is similar to join, but they react differently to errors and interruption: await always succeeds with Exit information, even if the fiber fails or is interrupted.
-In contrast to that, join on a fiber that fails will itself fail with the same error as the fiber, and join on a fiber that is interrupted will itself become interrupted.

-* joining is a way of waiting for that fiber to compute its value.
-We are going to wait until it's done and receive its result
-* If the fiber already succeeded with its value when interrupted, then ZIO returns an instance of Exit.Success[A], an Exit.Failure[Cause.Interrupt] otherwise
-  * Unlike interrupting a thread, interrupting a fiber is an easy operation
-  * Interrupting a fiber simply tells the Executor that the fiber must not be scheduled anymore
-  * As the name suggests, an uninterruptible fiber will execute till the end even if it receives an interrupt signal.
-* ZIO fibers don’t block any thread during the waiting associated with the call of the join method
-* fork means run in the background; join means wait for a result
-* ZIO fibers provide the join method to wait for the termination of a fiber:
+* method to wait for the termination of a fiber
       ```
       trait Fiber[+E, +A] {
         def join: IO[E, A]
       }
       ```
-    * Through the join method, we can wait for the result of concurrent computation and eventually use it
-    * join waits for the result of a computation being performed concurrently and makes it available to the current computation.
+* waits for the result of a computation being performed concurrently and makes it available to the current computation
-    * An important characteristic of join is that it does not block any underlying operating system threads
+* fork means run in the background; join means wait for a result
-        * When we join a fiber, execution in the current fiber can’t continue until the joined fiber completes execution
+* execution in the current fiber can’t continue until the joined fiber completes execution
-        * But no actual thread will be blocked waiting for that to happen
+* fibers don’t block any thread during the waiting associated with the call of the join method
-        * Instead, internally the ZIO runtime registers a callback to be invoked when the forked fiber completes execution and then the current fiber suspends execution
+    * ZIO runtime registers a callback to be invoked when the forked fiber completes execution and then the current fiber suspends execution
-    * Joining a fiber translates the result of that fiber back to the current fiber, so joining a fiber that has failed will result in a failure
+* translates the result of joined fiber back to the current fiber
+    * joining a fiber that has failed will result in a failure
-    * if we instead want to wait for the fiber but be able to handle its result whether it is a success or a failure we can use await trait Fiber[+E, +A] {
+* await
+    ```
+    trait Fiber[+E, +A] {
         def await: UIO[Exit[E, A]]
     }
-* semantically block but never block underlying threads
+    ```
+    * used to inspect whether our fiber succeeded or failed, we can call await on that fiber
+    * will wait for that fiber to terminate
+        * gives us back the fiber's value as an Exit
+    * similar to join, but they react differently to errors and interruption
+        * await always succeeds with Exit information, even if the fiber fails or is interrupted
+        * join on a fiber that fails will itself fail with the same error as the fiber
+            * join on a fiber that is interrupted will itself become interrupted

 ### high level methods
 * To execute actions in parallel, the zipPar method can be used: